San7o/Brenta-Engine/README.md

 ### Resources

-Resources hold global data accessible via `ECS::World::GetResource("name")`.
-You can define a `Type::Resource` like so:
+Resources hold global data accessible via `World::GetResource("name")`.
+You can define a Resource like so:

 ```c++
 /* This is a resource */